vectara/vectara-answer/README.md

 bash docker/run.sh config/pg-search default
 ```

-The application executes inside of a [Docker container](https://www.docker.com/resources/what-container/) to avoid any issues with existing environments and installed packages.
+The application executes inside a [Docker container](https://www.docker.com/resources/what-container/) to avoid any issues with existing environments and installed packages.

 When the container is set up, the `run.sh` launch script will open up a browser at `localhost:80`.